About Enterprise DLP

 vary in length and pose a challenge for strict content-matching approaches,

 often yielding to a large number of false positive detections.
-In such cases
+In such cases,

-all pattern matches, such as the detection of a 12-digit credit card number,
+detection of a 12-digit credit card number, to comprehend the context of

-high-quality training and testing data, resulting in best-in-class detection
+sensitive data occurrences.
+LLMs generate high-quality training and testing data, resulting in

-accuracy.
+best-in-class detection accuracy.

 Predefined AI-Powered Document and Image Classifiers